Skip to content Skip to footer navigation

 When you select a recipe, the air fryer will display the program, including the temperature and cooking time.
 You can even start the air fryer through the app.

 Surprisingly, though, the Philips doesn't sound alerts to remind you to shake or turn your food, and it doesn't make any sounds when you select functions, which can be disconcerting.
-However, you can adjust the time and temperature settings on the Philips once the cooking process has begun, which unfortunately isn't an option with the Kmart model.
+However, you can adjust the time and temperature settings on the Philips once the cooking process has begun.

 Our experts gave both models similar scores for ease of use, but neither scored especially well for cooking frozen chips.
 We have also tested these air fryers on how well they cook crumbed chicken, roast pork and marinated chicken wings, and scored them on how easy they are to use and clean.